logactaesque/dice-roller/README.md

 # Logactaesque Dice
-A RESTful web service that mimics the rolling of Logacta dice when determining the outcome of a football game.
+A RESTful web service built using [Spring Boot](https://spring.io/projects/spring-boot) that mimics the rolling of Logacta dice when determining the outcome of a football game.
 All seven dice are available as per the original rules of the game:

 | Dice | Available Faces  |